laura165/imgur-app/README.md

 ## NOTE

-I had some issues with imgur API it didn't work with localhost i would get the error that "Imgur is over the capacity", so i used a different approach and use ngrok in case of localhost.
-If you get the same error as me use ngrok in case of localhost.
+I had some issues with imgur API it didn't work with localhost i would get the error that "Imgur is over the capacity", so i used a different approach and used ngrok that solved the issue.
+If you get the same error as me use ngrok instead of localhost.

 ## Available Scripts